 - Preemption.
 Some HPC systems offer preemptable queues, where jobs can be run with discount charging because they may be interrupted for higher priority jobs.
 If your code can be preempted because it can checkpoint, you can take advantage of discount charging or submit shorter jobs.
 The net effect may be actually faster throughput for your workflow.

 This example repo demonstrates one simple way to add graceful error handling and checkpointing to a Python code.
-Note, mpi4py jobs must be run with srun on Cori.
+Note, mpi4py jobs should generally be run with srun on NERSC systems.
 For example:

 srun -n 2 ./main.py

 is suitable for checkpointing.
 For checkpointing to work, other Python jobs must be run with exec:

 SIGINT signal will be forwarded.
 (Bash will not do this.)
 The InterruptHandler class in this example demonstrates how to catch

 SIGINT, checkpoint your work, and shut down if necessary.